 Rubina Feroze Bhatti

-Rubina Feroze Bhatti was brought up in the mainly Muslim country, Pakistan, whilst being raised as a Christian.
+Rubina Feroze Bhatti was brought up in a mainly Muslim country, Pakistan, whilst being raised as a Christian.
 From a young age, she was exposed to the realities of violence against women, such as through “honour killings”, and sought to take action against gender-based discrimination in Pakistan.

 Whilst studying for her Master’s course in Multan, a relative of Rubina’s was arrested and given the death sentence.
 Rubina campaigned against his imprisonment; she wrote articles and organised protests, and shortly after this, her relative was released.

 TWO is a rights-based organisation that strives for equality by providing programmes and projects which directly tackle stigmatised issues like violence against women, religious intolerance, and discriminatory laws.
-In this role, Rubina encourages women to report violence, and then supports them through the process, providing them with counselling and legal aid.
+In this role, Rubina encourages women to report violence and then supports them through the process, providing them with counselling and legal aid.

 Rubina has been nominated for the Nobel Peace Prize, Woman of Courage Award, and has also earned the World Vision International Peacemaking Award.